jacobmca/Shelter-Dog-Database/README.md

 This program was created by Jacob McAuliffe for the UC Berkeley eDX Coding Boot Camp.

 ## Tests
-In the future, I would love to find ways for users to store more personalized data about the books they save, such as likes/dislikes, reviews, or change the order the books appear in the list.
-I would also like to be able to allow users to have multiple saved book lists too.
-They could then also change the names of the lists, each list given a unique utility.
+In the future, I would love to update this application to include more ways of sorting through the dogs - name, age, etc. I'd also love to update the user profiles to allow them to be personizable, with user information including name, location, and other information pertinent to the application's dog adoption focused subject matter.

 ## Questions
 If you have further questions, you can reach me at [mcauliffemedia@gmail.com](mailto:mcauliffemedia@gmail.com).